 Transactions in currencies other than the Canadian dollar are translated at the rates of exchange prevailing at the transaction dates.
 Assets and liabilities denominated in currencies other than the Canadian dollar are translated at the applicable exchange rates prevailing at the reporting dates.
 The functional currency of the Trust is the Canadian dollar.
-Resulting exchange differences are recognized in the statements of comprehensive income in net realized gain on financial assets.
+Resulting exchange differences are recognized in the statements of comprehensive income in net realized gain on financial assets and net change in unrealized gain on financial assets.